Core Module Information

 Upon completion of this module you will be able to

-LO1: Discuss a range of 19th century writings and neo-Victorian texts in oral and written form.
+LO1: Critically discuss a range of nineteenth-century writings and neo-Victorian texts in oral and written form.

-LO2: Consider the significance of the texts’ cultural-historical context.
+LO2: Explore selected aspects of the nineteenth-century cultural-historical context.

-LO4: Describe how individual texts relate to each other and/or to common themes.
+LO4: Explore how individual texts relate to each other regarding a particular theme.

 LO5: Locate and discuss relevant secondary literature.